Top 5 Mental Health Tips in Times of Crisis | Wellbeing Escapes | Wellbeing Escapes

 Stay connected

-During stressful situations some of us have the tendency to withdraw, but humans are social species that rely on interaction and cooperation with each other to survive and thrive.
-Even though we are self isolating, it is important to stay connected.
-This is particularly crucial for those of us who live alone.
+During stressful situations some of us have the tendency to withdraw, but humans are social beings that rely on interaction and cooperation with each other to survive and thrive.
+That's why it's so important to stay connected.
+Particularly for those of us who live alone.
+Use connection tools like Skype, Facetime, and WhatsApp to interact with friends and family when you can't be there in person.
+And use video as much as possible – it's been proven that looking into someone’s eyes can further enhance your connection!

 Keep a filter on news

-It is widely accepted that the media often uses fear triggers to capture our attention.
-A negative or fear filled headline has an instant effect on the neurons that fire in our brain.
-They reach the part of our brain, the amygdala, that causes the fight or flight response.
+It's widely accepted that the media often uses fear triggers to capture our attention.
+A negative or fear-filled headline has an instant effect on the neurons that fire in our brain.
+They reach the amygdala, the part that causes the fight or flight response.

-• Don’t watch the news before you go to bed as this will enter your subconscious mind and may affect the quality of your sleep
+• Don’t watch the news before you go to bed, as this will enter your subconscious mind and may affect your quality of sleep.

-• Don’t watch the news first thing in the morning as you will start your day in fear and panic.
-Try and watch or listen to something uplifting on waking or better still try meditating, doing yoga or some exercise to stimulate the endorphins
+• Don’t watch the news first thing in the morning, as you'll start your day in fear and panic.
+Try and watch or listen to something uplifting on waking, or better still, try meditating, yoga or exercise to stimulate endorphins.

-• Digest some positive news for a change.
-We recommend the Positive News website or Good News network.
-You will be surprised on how much good stuff there is going on in the world that you hardly ever hear about
+• Digest some positive news for a change!
+We recommend the Positive News website or Good News network

-Many will question why we need to learn something that our body does automatically but breathwork is a powerful healing tool.
-It includes varying breathing exercise that deepen the breath and oxygenate your body.
-Studies now confirm that a change in your breathing patterns has huge benefits on your overall heath and wellbeing.
-It balances your stress responses, relieves symptoms of anxiety and improves endurance and performance.
+Many will question why we need to learn something that our body does automatically, but breathwork is a powerful healing tool.
+Studies confirm that a change in your breathing patterns has huge benefits on your overall heath and wellbeing.
+It balances your stress responses, relieves symptoms of anxiety, and improves endurance and performance.
 Physiological benefits include lowering blood pressure and cortisol levels and alkalizing blood PH.

-• If you are interested in an energising breathwork practice check out the Wim Hof Method and read about his inspiring story.
+If you're interested in an energising breathwork practice, check out the Wim Hof Method and read his inspiring story.

-• For a calming breath exercise that can help you relax and also fall asleep, breathe in for a count of 4, hold for a count of 6 and exhale for a count of 7.
-This simple exercise stimulates the vagus nerve which turns off the fight or flight response and induces a calmer state.
+For a calming breath exercise that can help you relax and also fall asleep, breathe in for a count of four, hold for a count of six and exhale for a count of seven.
+This simple exercise stimulates the vagus nerve, which turns off the fight or flight response and induces a calmer state.

 Try a Happiness Course at Yale university

-One of the most popular classes at Yale University – The Science of Well-Being - is now available online for free!
-Professor Laurie Santos taught ‘Psychology and the good life’ seminar in 2018 as a response to the high level of depression, anxiety and stress amongst students.
-Course quickly became the most popular class in Yale’s history and gain a huge national and international interest.
-Santos designed the online learning platform which is now available for non-Yale students.
-The course covers weekly instalments which include videos, optional readings and challenging activities to do each day to build more productive habit and increase your own happiness:
+Professor Laurie Santos taught a ‘Psychology and the Good Life’ seminar in 2018 as a response to the high level of depression, anxiety and stress among students.
+It quickly became the most popular class in Yale’s history, and gained huge international interest.
+As such, Santos designed an online learning platform which is now available for non-Yale students.
+The course includes weekly installments that include videos, optional readings and challenging activities to do each day to build more productive habits and increase your own happiness.
+It covers:

 • Misconception about happiness